Rehab Select Blog

-Men and women who have COPD are five times more likely to have heart disease than the general population.
+Men and women who have COPD are two to three time more likely to have cardiovascular disease than the general population.
 When COPD and heart disease exist together, each impacts the outcome of the other and increases your risk of death.

-To understand the heart/lung connection, let's take a look at how the cardio-respiratory system works.
+To understand the heart/lung relationship, let's take a look at how the cardio-respiratory system works.

 When you inhale, your lungs take in oxygen and deliver the molecules to the bloodstream, which circulate through the heart and get delivered to the tissues of the body to keep you alive.
 The carbon dioxide that your cells produce as waste takes that ride in reverse, heading up through the heart and out of the body through the lungs.